simomorphine/humble_systems_theorey_cost_geometry_under_investigation/docs/probabilistic_decision_tree.md

 The exploration-exploitation dilemma stands as one of the central problems in sequential decision-making under uncertainty.
 An agent must balance two competing objectives: exploiting current knowledge to maximize immediate reward, versus exploring uncertain options to gain information that might improve future decisions.

-Despite decades of research, exploration strategies are often presented as algorithmic recipes — ε-greedy, softmax, UCB, Thompson sampling — with little unifying theory.
+Despite decades of research, exploration strategies are often presented as algorithmic recipes — $\varepsilon$-greedy, softmax, UCB, Thompson sampling — with little unifying theory.
 We ask: **can exploration be derived from first principles rather than postulated?**

 We develop a complete framework based on a simple observation: at each decision point, an agent faces nested uncertainty representable as a probabilistic tree: